Radiology Frankfurt: Univ-Prof Dr Dr Thomas J. Vogl

 In addition to a first-class staff structure, Prof. Vogl's institute and his team have access to cutting-edge technology, which is partially unique worldwide, such as the “Somatom Definition AS Sliding” mobile computer tomograph, which simplifies the examination for the doctor and for the patient and considerably reduces the risk of additional injuries due to repositioning the patient.
 In the field of ultrasound diagnostics, Prof. Vogl’s team works with the latest generation of sonography equipment, the frequency range of which enables adjustment to particular parts of the body and particular objectives.
 As a result, a more certain, more precise and more rapid diagnosis can be delivered.

-Among the research emphases of the multiple award-winning specialist radiologist are abdominal and thoracic diagnostics and intervention, interventional MR tomography; he is a Co-project Leader in the special research field of hyperthermia, SRF 1470, digital and three-dimensional imaging techniques, MR spectroscopy, MR angiography, new techniques for endoluminal magnetic resonance tomography, medical imaging of the base of the skull, craniofacial and throat region, multi-detector computer tomography, breast diagnostics and intervention and laser-assisted vascular ablation.
-For this purpose, he uses international contacts in order, for example, to improve the treatment of hepatic tumours.
-His work centres on the early recognition of conditions, as well as the field of interventional cancer therapy (oncology).
+The main research areas of the multiple award-winning specialist in radiology include abdominal and thoracic diagnostics and intervention, interventional MR tomography, sub-project management of the unique research area hyperthermia special research area (SFB) 1470, digital, three-dimensional imaging methods, MR spectroscopy, MR angiography, new techniques for endoluminal magnetic resonance imaging, diagnostic imaging in the base of the skull, facial cranial and cervical region, multidetector computed tomography, mammary diagnostics and intervention, and laser-assisted vascular ablations.
+For example, Prof Vogl uses his international contacts to improve the treatment of liver tumors.
+His work focuses on the early detection of diseases and the field of interventional cancer therapy (oncology).

 Prof. Vogl has been awarded several scientific prizes in radiology, is an office-holder and member of numerous scientific organisations and organisations, as well as a member of the scientific advisory committee of numerous specialist journals.

-Please find further information on the Institute for Radiology and Nuclear Medicine pages, the Prostate MRI Diagnostic Center PROMPT, and the Breast Diagnostic Center MAMMOM of the University Hospital Frankfurt.
+Please visit the website of the Clinic for Radiology and Nuclear Medicine and the MAMMOM Breast Diagnostics Center at the University Hospital Frankfurt for more information.

 Curriculum Vitae